 I do not know.
 I am neither priest nor scribe nor Pharisee, I am a scientist.
 The names I assign to populations of freshwater gastropods are hypotheses of evolutionary relationship – my best hypothesis, without compromise.
 If I find that more than one name has been assigned to a population or group of populations, each of which conveys the same evolutionary hypothesis, I will select the name that, in my judgement, conveys my hypothesis to the broadest audience.

-That name, in the case of the 4 mm freshwater limpets with the eccentric shell apex, is Ferrissia fragilis (Tryon, 1863).
+The best name for North American freshwater limpets with an eccentric shell apex is Ferrissia fragilis (Tryon, 1863).
 The letter of some legalistic code about which I was not consulted, administered by some commission I do not recall electing, does not enter into the calculation.

 But let me hasten to make another point, and to make it as forcefully as I have made the previous one.
 I would not presume to impose my selection of any scientific name on anyone else.
 In fact, I earnestly hope that other scientists will develop other hypotheses about the evolutionary relationships of the populations I refer to Ferrissia fragilis.
 Such a situation would be the mark of an active science.
 And if it is the judgement of some other worker that Rowell’s nomen californica transmits information more effectively than Tryon’s fragilis, far be it from me to second-guess.